dvreeze/hibernate-experiments/README.md

 In the wild many projects using Hibernate/JPA suffer from shortcomings that lead to an explosion of generated SQL statements and/or difficulty reasoning about the code.
 Among the antipatterns commonly seen (in typical Hibernate projects using an `EntityManager`/`Session` rather than a `StatelessSession`) are:
-* Eager fetching of associations specified (explicitly or implicitly) at the entity level
+* *Eager fetching* of associations specified (explicitly or implicitly) at the entity level
   * This is especially problematic in a large complex deeply nested ("cyclic graph") domain model
   * If there is a mix of eagerly fetched associations going upward and downward in object graphs, much more data may be eagerly fetched than expected
   * Another complication in this regard may be recursive entity types, where entities refer to other entities of the same type (directly or indirectly)
   * In a Hibernate 8.0+ (JPA 4.0+) project, by all means, configure the default fetching for many-to-one and one-to-one associations to *lazy*
   * In a Hibernate 7.X (or lower) project, by all means, explicitly configure each many-to-one and one-to-one association to use *lazy* fetching
-* Failing to specify per-query fetching
+* Failing to specify *per-query fetching*
   * This can be subtle: entity methods may contain "business logic" depending on associations of that entity, thus somewhat hiding (eager/lazy) fetching behavior
   * JPA entities should rather be "Java representations of database table rows", without any business logic
   * It is the business logic (in a transactional "service layer") that should decide what data is needed, not the JPA entities
+  * Specifying fetching per query makes sense: we would do the same with native SQL, where we choose per query which tables are joined
-* Going overboard with cascading of operations (specified at the entity level)
+* Going overboard with *cascading* of operations (specified at the entity level)
 * Retrieving tons of entity fields in queries where simple (Java record) projections with only a few fields would suffice
   * Moreover, retrieving custom DTOs rather than (managed) entities helps avoid an explosion of generated SQL statements
-* Persistence contexts spanning multiple method calls (including fine-grained "DAO calls"), thus making it hard to properly use the persistence context
+* *Persistence contexts spanning multiple method calls* (including fine-grained "DAO calls"), thus making it hard to properly use the persistence context
   * Increasingly I find (mandatory) DAO layers behind the implementation of a transactional service layer problematic
   * After all, DAOs hide the *persistence context*, but the latter is (implicit) *program state* that we need to keep in mind instead of hide
   * In particular, sometimes we need to influence the persistence context through `EntityManager`/`Session` methods, or at least be able to reason about it